Information & History

 GTILA is a membership organization whose mission is to advance and promote the exchange of knowledge and expertise regarding the field of gestalt therapy among its members, with the professional community, and with the community at large.

-• Promoting the application of gestalt therapy principles;
+- Promote the application of gestalt therapy principles.

-• Promoting a dialogue on gestalt therapy theory within the gestalt therapy community;
+- Promote a dialogue on gestalt therapy theory within the gestalt therapy community.

-• Promoting a dialogue between gestalt therapy and other theories;
+- Promote a dialogue between gestalt therapy and other theories.

-• Functioning as a catalyst for community building and as a support network for its members;
+- Function as a catalyst for community building and as a support network for its members.

 GTILA presents a series of salons which provide an opportunity to learn about some aspect of Gestalt Therapy in a relaxed, informal setting.
-Salons are free and participants may receive CEUs for a minimal fee.
+Salons are free for GTILA members and other members of the Gestalt Therapy community or other interested parties may attend for a minimal fee.
 All people interested in Gestalt Therapy are welcome to attend Salons.
 GTILA does not discriminate in its education or membership activities based on race, national or ethnic origin, religion, gender, sexual orientation, or any other characteristic protected under applicable law.

 The Gestalt Therapy Institute of Los Angeles (GTILA) is a community of gestalt therapists that was established in 1969 by Frederick S. Perls, M.D., James Simkin, Ph.D. and others for the purposes of promoting the development, application, and competent practice of Gestalt Therapy.
 For over 30 years, GTILA also provided an ongoing “hands on” gestalt therapy training program in Los Angeles for mental health professionals.